top of page

 Ph.D. student

-Yanyao (Helen) is currently a year 1 Ph.D. student at HKU.
+Yanyao (Helen) is currently second year Ph.D. student at HKU.
 She obtained her MSc in Psychology: Theory and Research from KU Leuven in 2022 with a magna cum laude before beginning her Ph.D study at HKU.
 She obtained her BA in the US, after which she worked as a venture capitalist in the biomedical sector and as an AP psychology teacher before her master’s study.
-At HKU, she is eager to further investigate the mechanisms behind psychiatric disorders, especially mood disorders, to create potent interventions to tackle them.
-She examined the alteration of cognition (e.g., memory) among the different populations, including patients with epilepsy, stroke, and healthy individuals on the different ends of the autism spectrum prior to joining HKU.
+She is currently investigating the role of emotion regulation among healthy and disease population.

 Kirk Minrui Zhu